dagenius007/test-api/readme.md

 Ensure requirements are meet before you clone or download the project.

-Use `git clone https://github.com/dagenius007/test-api.git` to clone the project or you can download the project
+Use `git clone https://github.com/dagenius007/test-api.git` to clone the project

-After cloning the project run `composer update` to install all packages
+Navigate to your root folder of your project, in your terminal: run `composer update` to install all packages

 Create a clone of `.env.example` file and rename it to `.env`

+run `php artisan key:generate` to generate the application key

 Create a database in your phpMyAdmin (you must have setup MAMP or XAMP on your pc)